xuf12/dhis2docs/README.md

 This is the DHIS2 documentation project.

-To build the documents, consult the DHIS2 documentation guide for details.
+To build the documents, consult the <a href="https://www.dhis2.org/doc/snapshot/en/implementer/dhis2_documentation_guide.pdf">DHIS2 documentation guide</a> for details.

 Otherwise, just execute

-mvn package
+mvn clean package

-to build the documentation
+to build the documentation.

 If you want to build your own custom documentation, just modify the main pom.xml to suit your needs and then execute